It can be tough to keep up with technology - especially when it comes to smartphones as they get bigger (or smaller) and more powerful.

 Now, thanks to the Online Safety Advisory Group, chaired by Rotorua principal Patrick Walsh, schools have useful guidelines to help them deal with issues stemming from digital devices, including bullying and sexting (yes, that's a word now).

-As we've reported, the guidelines, available for schools and parents on the Ministry of Education website, allow teachers to react to digital incidents deemed to be detrimental to students' wellbeing.
+The guidelines, available for schools and parents on the Ministry of Education website, allow teachers to react to digital incidents deemed to be detrimental to students' wellbeing.

 Yes, it would be nice if teachers could just focus more on teaching and less on policing, but we don't live in an ideal world.